 Waste Diversion Waste diversion is the process of deferring waste from landfills.
 The recovery rate equals the total weight of recycling and compost divided by the total weight of all waste (trash, cardboard, compost, bottles and cans).
-We track our waste diversion via the OWRR's Waste Recovery Trend Report (2018-19).
+We track our waste diversion via the OWRR's Waste Recovery Trend Report (2019-20).

-Recycling We recycle bottles, cans and cardboard in our back of house food prep operations and have front of house recycling bins at our three major food courts (Mainstreet, the Beach Café and McColl Cafe.
+Recycling We recycle bottles, cans and cardboard in our back of house food prep operations and have front of house recycling bins at our three major food courts (Mainstreet, the Beach Café and McColl Cafe

 Composting Food waste and paper products are separated for composting by our staff.
 Compostable material is stored in 65-gallon carts located throughout the food prep and dish washing areas, then transported to storage bins on the loading docks.
 The compostable material is then collected by Brooks Contractors throughout the week and is composted at their facility in Goldston, North Carolina.
-Campus-wide compost by CDS was 596.25 tons in 2018-19.
+Campus-wide compost by CDS was 150.14 tons in Q1 of 2019-2020.

-Total Diversion Our total recovery rate for 2018-19 was 65% at Lenoir and 72% at Chase.
+Total Diversion Our total recovery rate for 2019-20 was 67% at Lenoir and 69% at Chase.